gbv/paia/paia.md

      status    0..1   account state   current state (0, 1, 2, or 3)
      type      0..n   URI             list of custom URIs to identify patron types
     --------- ------ --------------- ----------------------------------------------
-mapping to RDF
-  : see [patrons in RDF]

 Application SHOULD refer to a specialized API, such as LDAP, to get more detailed patron information.